3.5 ERISA, ACA & No Surprises Act (NSA)

 ERISA and Self-Funded Plans

-The Employee Retirement Income Security Act (ERISA) is a federal law that governs employee benefit plans, including most self-funded (self-insured) employer health plans.
-In a self-funded plan, the employer bears the claims risk and often hires a third-party administrator to process claims.
+The Employee Retirement Income Security Act (ERISA) is a federal law governing employee benefit plans, including most self-funded (self-insured) employer health plans.
+In a self-funded plan the employer bears the claims risk and usually hires a third-party administrator (TPA) to process claims.

 Key ERISA points for billers:

 • Federal preemption.
 ERISA preempts state insurance laws for self-funded plans.
-This means many state mandates — coverage requirements, prompt-pay rules, certain consumer protections — may not apply to a self-funded ERISA plan.
-Identifying whether a plan is self-funded or fully insured changes which rules apply.
+Many state mandates — coverage requirements, prompt-pay rules, certain consumer protections — may not apply.
+Identifying whether a plan is self-funded or fully insured is the first move because it changes which rules govern.

 • Claims procedures.
-ERISA sets standardized claims and appeals procedures, including required timeframes for the plan to decide claims and respond to appeals.
+ERISA sets standardized claims-and-appeals timeframes the plan must meet.

 • Appeals timeline.
-A member generally has 180 days from an adverse benefit determination to file an internal appeal.
-After internal appeals are exhausted, external review may be available.
+A member generally has 180 days from an adverse benefit determination to file an internal appeal; once internal appeals are exhausted, external review may be available.

 ACA Billing-Relevant Provisions

-The Affordable Care Act introduced coverage rules that affect billing every day:
+The Affordable Care Act introduced coverage rules that touch billing daily:

 ACA ProvisionBilling Impact

-Essential health benefits (EHBs)Individual and small-group plans must cover ten benefit categories (e.g., ambulatory care, emergency services, maternity, prescription drugs)
+Essential health benefits (EHBs)Individual/small-group plans must cover ten categories (e.g., ambulatory, emergency, maternity, Rx)

-Preventive services, no cost-sharingRecommended preventive services are covered with no copay, coinsurance, or deductible when delivered in-network
+Preventive services, no cost-sharingIn-network recommended preventive care has no copay, coinsurance, or deductible

 Dependent coverage to age 26Adult children may stay on a parent's plan until they turn 26

-No annual or lifetime dollar limitsPlans cannot cap essential health benefits in dollars
+No annual/lifetime dollar limitsPlans cannot cap EHBs in dollars

-A practical billing rule: if a service is correctly coded as a covered preventive service in-network, the patient should owe nothing.
-A patient billed cost-sharing for a routine in-network preventive screening signals a coding or claim error.
+Practical rule: if a service is correctly coded as a covered preventive service in-network, the patient should owe nothing.
+A patient billed cost-sharing for a routine in-network screening signals a coding or claim error.

 The No Surprises Act

-The No Surprises Act (NSA) protects patients from unexpected balance billing — being billed the gap between a provider's charge and the plan's allowed amount by an out-of-network (OON) provider the patient did not choose.
+The No Surprises Act (NSA), effective January 1, 2022, protects patients from unexpected balance billing — the gap between an out-of-network (OON) provider's charge and the plan's allowed amount, when the patient did not choose the OON provider.

 ScenarioProtected?